Skip to content

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshoot AWS CLI errors.
 Also, make sure that you're using the most recent AWS CLI version.

-If your existing event notification sends events to a destination that no longer exists, then delete these events before you update the event notification configuration.
+If your existing event notification sends events to a destination that no longer exists, then delete the events before you update the event notification configuration.
 The notification might exist on the bucket, but the destination doesn't exist because you deleted it after you updated the event notification configuration.

 Confirm that the event destinations have valid resource-based policies